OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Boot-from-External-Storage.md

 pivot-overlay allows you to download, store, and install software and packages onto another device such as a USB drive.
 The drive can be as big or small as you need, so you'll (probably) never have to worry about running out of space again!

-The technical explanation is that it mounts a USB storage device to the writable part of your filesystem, `/overlay`, which is merged with the read-only part of your filesystem, `/rom`, to generate the entire filesystem, `/`.
+The technical explanation is that it mounts a storage device to the writable part of your filesystem, `/overlay`, which is merged with the read-only part of your filesystem, `/rom`, to generate the entire filesystem, `/`.

 <!-- ### Boot Process